How much does a Traffic Control Flagger make?

 San Jose, CA

-In San Jose, working as a Traffic Control Flagger involves managing traffic flow during construction projects.
+In San Jose, working as a Traffic Control Flagger involves managing traffic flow around busy construction sites.
 Companies like AECOM and Clark Construction Group often hire flaggers.
-The job requires attention to detail and the ability to handle busy roads.
+The role is crucial for ensuring safety and efficiency on the roads.

 Find Traffic Control Flagger jobs in San Jose, CA